evidencepub/docs/index.md

 :height: 256px
 :::

-Turn your GitHub repository into an executable Evidence article that brings together code, data, runtime, and prose, then submit it for publication.
+Everything you need to build an executable Evidence article.
 ::::

 ::::{card}